-- has physical sexual relations with a client
+- has physical sexual relations with a patient

-- touches a patient in a sexual manner (e.g., touching a patient’s genitals when it is not required in caring for the patient)
+- touches a patient in a sexual manner (for example, touching a patient’s genitals when it is not required in caring for the patient)

-- behaves in a sexual manner toward a patient (e.g., touching a patient’s shoulder or hand unnecessarily and in a manner that implies a sexual interest in the patient)
+- behaves in a sexual manner toward a patient (for example, touching a patient’s shoulder or hand unnecessarily and in a manner that implies a sexual interest in the patient)

-- makes remarks of a sexual nature to a patient (e.g., commenting on the size of a patient’s breasts or genitals)
+- makes remarks of a sexual nature to a patient (for example, commenting on the size of a patient’s breasts or genitals)

-If you have been, or are being, sexually abused by a nurse, you can:
+If you, a family member or acquaintance have been, or are being, sexually abused by a nurse, you can: